antonioken22/dragoncity-bot/README.md

 - League Auto Combat
 - Dragon Rescue Auto Combat
 - Unli Terra + Terra Breed <-- Latest Feature
-- Arena Fight to Lose Points <-- Under Development
+- Arena Fight to Lose Points <-- Latest Feature
 - More to come

 ## How to use